vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_engineering_research_needs_a_reset.md

 - NSF and other funding is running dry and is frequently allocated to bad and useless things
   - Yanyan's letter makes it clear that running government-funded research in the 'business-as-usual' case, leads to a sustaining feedback loop of nonsense, running in circles, and producing nothing of value other than every party shaking each other's hand and handing over money, status, prestige, papers, in a circle

+Consider mattei and stoica, also doing the same thing with data bricks, spark, any scale, and more in the future, but they didn't have the final part , the Chinese takeover happen, instead the Chinese still use their data analysis platforms and innovations because they both continue to innovate and also open source, making something accessible and innovative ensures continued market dominance and leadership

+This is different from what happened to krste though, Chinese forces took innovation and ran with it and the Americans are caught flatfooted, save for all the riscv ip startups, which may soon be overrun by xiangshan

+We can see the same pattern in manufacturing, let's take PCB prototyping and large volume manufacturing for example, Chinese built their own pipeline, tools like easyeda, things like lcsc, and then began to dominate everything, very open and accessible, low price and vertical integration, now they are the ones innovating and more importantly enabling American innovation

+Consider what happens when China dumps solar panels, all of a sudden it eats up all the domestic market and it dies